School dropout rate rising as drought boosts hunger in Zimbabwe

 Zimbabwe’s government and non-governmental organizations have put into action plans to tackle the food shortages, but not all of them are proving effective, experts say.

-In September, President Robert Mugabe announced that the government is importing maize and mobilizing food aid, promising that no one in the country would die of hunger.
+In September, President Robert Mugabe announced that the government is importing maize and mobilising food aid, promising that no one in the country would die of hunger.

 But in a statement on Oct.
 9, United Nations resident coordinator Bishow Parajuli said $132 million is still needed to secure food assistance to 1.5 million hungry Zimbabweans.